EPCCed/archer2-intro-to-lammps/_episodes/01-welcome.md

 At the lunch break (and end of days for multi-day courses) we will also run a quick feedback activity to gauge how the course is matching onto attendees requirements.
-Instructors and helpers will review this feedback over lunch (or overnight) and provide a summary of what we found at the start of the next session and, potentially, how the upcoming materiel/schedule will be changed to address the feedback.
+Instructors and helpers will review this feedback over lunch, or overnight, provide a summary of what we found at the start of the next session and, potentially, how the upcoming materiel/schedule will be changed to address the feedback.